kurtmckee/feedparser/README.rst

 ##############################################################################################
 #   This is a modified version of feedparser to accept <ht_news_item> tags as new entries.   #
 # I am using it for the news comparison website that I am building with a couple of friends. #
+#          I did not write this library.
+Please see the copyright information below.         #
 ##############################################################################################

 feedparser - Parse Atom and RSS feeds in Python.

 | Copyright 2010-2019 Kurt McKee <contactme@kurtmckee.org>